maxwelltsai/SiMon/README.md

 # Usage - Start with an example code

 **SiMon** is simple to use!
-To start the interacive dashboard, you simply type the following in your terminal:
+To display an overview of all managed jobs, you simply type the following in your terminal:

     simon